26 Common Barriers to Running for Office

 And How to Overcome Them

-There are many questions women have around considering a run for office and common reasons they may cite in why they shouldn’t run for office.
-This guide is meant to answer those questions and encourage you to consider a run for office by dispelling myths you may believe around running for office.
-Here are 26 common beliefs women have that can stand in the way of pursuing public leadership, taking risks, and eventual success.
+There are many questions women have about considering a run for office and common reasons they may cite why they shouldn’t run for office.
+This guide is meant to answer those questions and encourage you to consider a run for office by dispelling myths you may believe about running for office.

 I don’t feel qualified or confident enough to run for office.

 We have a saying at She Should Run: If you care, you’re qualified.
 If you’re asking yourself, who is going to fix my community?
 It’s you with your unique story and experiences.
 You might think you need a certain degree, a legal background, tons of money, or that you have to be a political guru, but actually, the only “qualifications” you need to run for office are meeting the residency and age requirements.
-By joining the She Should Run Community, we’ll provide you with all of the encouragement and resources you need to own your unique experiences, stories, and qualifications.

 I don’t see myself in any elected officials/ I don’t look like a politician.